sgarnel/BMI-Calculator/README.md

 # BMI-Calculator
-My first repository, a Body Mass Index Calculator.
+My first repository, a Body Mass Index Calculator using Java.

 Prompts user to enter name, age, height, and weight.
 The consol displays your BMI and weight status.